sharetribe/flex-docs/src/docs/introduction/how-to-launch/index.md

 development phase is completely free.
 You only need to pay when you start inviting your real users to your marketplace.

-After you've subscribed, we will create a _production environment_ to complement your current _development_ and _demo_ environments.
+After you've subscribed, we will create a _live environment_ to complement your current _development_ and _test_ environments.
 This means that you can easily do development and testing of new features, without those affecting your actual users in any way.